aws-solutions/network-orchestration-for-aws-transit-gateway/README.md

 - **Principal Type**: Choose to provide list of accounts (comma separated) or AWS Organizations ARN
 - **Account List or AWS Organizations ARN**: AWS account numbers eg. 123456789012 (comma separated) OR the ARN of an Organization
+- **AllowListedRanges**: Comma separated list of CIDR ranges that allow to console to access the API.
+To allow all the entire internet, use 0.0.0.0/1,128.0.0.0/1
 - **Console Login Information Email**: Cognito user email where the temporary password will be sent
+- **Cognito Domain Prefix**: A unique string that becomes part of the URL of the Cognito Hosted UI for your console instance

 _Note: You may leave rest of the parameters to default value.
 For more details on the parameters, please refer to the guide [here](https://docs.aws.amazon.com/solutions/latest/serverless-transit-network-orchestrator/deployment.html#step1)._